heffer86/hassio-addons/rtl4332mqtt/README.md

-# RTL433 to MQTT Bridge hass.io addon
+# RTL433 to MQTT Bridge hass.io addon Dev
 A hass.io addon for a software defined radio tuned to listen for 433MHz RF transmissions and republish the data via MQTT

 This hass.io addon is based on Chris Kacerguis' project here: https://github.com/chriskacerguis/honeywell2mqtt,